zenomt/rtwebsocket/API.md

     attribute OnRTWSNotificationCallback? onclose;
     // if set, called when this RTWebSocket is closed, either as a result of calling
     // the close() method, a protocol error, or the underlying WebSocket closing.

+    static double getCurrentTime();
+    // answer the current time used by all RTWebSockets, measured in seconds since
+    // an arbitrary epoch.
+WriteReceipt deadlines are in this timescale.
 };
 </pre>